 The A4 is offered with three trim levels: 2.0T Premium, 2.0T Premium Plus and 2.0T Prestige.

-The entry-level 2.0T Premium model comes standard with leather upholstery, power-adjustable front seats, automatic single-zone climate control, a leather-wrapped steering wheel with audio and cruise control buttons and a ten-speaker audio system.
-A three-zone automatic climate control system, xenon headlights and LED taillights are newly standard, as is an S line exterior with a more aggressive body kit and 18-inch RS-design wheels.
+The entry-level 2.0T Premium model comes standard with leather upholstery, power-adjustable front seats, automatic single-zone climate control, a leather-wrapped multi-function steering wheel a ten-speaker audio system, a three-zone automatic climate control system, xenon headlights, LED taillights, a S line exterior with a more aggressive body kit and 18-inch RS-design wheels.